 Cisco LEAP Module

-Cisco LEAP makes use of the 802.1X framework for its connectivity and security needs.
-It has pioneered in this department – thanks to its EAP (Extensible Authentication Protocol) wireless-LAN support.
-With EAP integration, all of the forward responses are done using RADIUS protocol to a remote EAP-server.
 This remote server acts as an authenticator for the entire session.
 As a result, you get a centralized authentication management system.
-LEAP was introduced in December, 2000 and since then it has done a lot in improving WLAN security and authentication.
+LEAP was introduced in December 2000, and since then, it has improved WLAN security and authentication.
 To read more about Cisco LEAP, you can click here.

 Need for Cisco LEAP Module

-As mentioned already, it works at securing the wireless network channel for an area with WLAN accessibility.
+As mentioned, it secures the wireless network channel for an area with WLAN accessibility.
 This module can be primarily used for –

 - Wireless network connections (WLANs/WANs) for campuses (offices, schools or colleges).

-- Public access for parks, cities, malls, airports and railway stations.
+- Public access to parks, cities, malls, airports and railway stations.
 These places are most vulnerable to external viruses and hackers.
 Public Wi-Fi connections are a feast for them to steal user-information.
-However, with the LEAP module, stealing information becomes an impossible task for hackers.
+However, with the LEAP module, stealing information becomes impossible for hackers.

 - Temporary network access for military operations and other portable operations.
-LEAP can be applied to full-fledged deployment units as well as to portable ones.
+LEAP can be applied to full-fledged deployment units and portable ones.
 It provides secure access throughout anyway.

 So, as you can already see, the LEAP module is not at all harmful as some people often think.
-It has been in use for more than 20 years and Cisco ensures to keep it well-updated to match with today’s standards.
-LEAP is necessary for those servers/clients that are used publicly and in the open.
-Open network frameworks can also benefit from this as this module tends to provide a good security standard (overall).
+It has been in use for over 20 years, and Cisco ensures to keep it well-updated to match today’s standards.
+LEAP is necessary for those servers/clients used publicly and in the open.
+Open network frameworks can also benefit from this as this module provides a good security standard (overall).

 Should the Cisco LEAP Module, Cisco EAP Module & Cisco PEAP Modules be removed?

-Though the process of removing these modules and framework is pretty easy, but there are a number of downsides of it.
+Though removing these modules and frameworks is pretty easy, it has several downsides.
 A network is always susceptible to external viruses, malicious attacks and more.
 Secured connections are far less prone to getting hacked and/or tampered with.
-The information that runs in these channels is very important and the packets contain metadata and more.
-LEAP tends to provide an overall secure access and a clean channel for the flow of data.
-Before you proceed with the uninstallation process, keep a few important questions in mind – the whys and the what-ifs.
+The information in these channels is very important; the packets contain metadata and more.
+LEAP provides overall secure access and a clean channel for data flow.
+Before you proceed with the uninstallation process, consider a few critical questions – the whys and the what-ifs.

 - Do you connect to domain networks?

-Domain networks provide a gateway access to the internet.
-These networks are important for internet accessibility through secured channels.
+Domain networks provide gateway access to the internet.
+These networks are essential for internet accessibility through secured channels.
 The information goes through an encrypted framework (gateways) before reaching the servers.
-The servers, after processing the information/request, respond accordingly and these requests are managed/answered.
+After processing the information/request, the servers respond accordingly, and these requests are managed/answered.

 - Have you ever used any of the aforementioned Cisco products before?

 Cisco is well-known for its products (especially in the networking department).
-From an array of routers, modems, security systems and switches, they have managed to control the networking-unit across the globe.
+From an array of routers, modems, security systems and switches, they have managed to control the networking unit globally.
 Just like their hardware, the backend software-based products are no exception.
-If you haven’t used LEAP before then it is better that you understand that it is really important for a safe/secure internet-access.
+If you haven’t used LEAP before, then it is better to understand that it is essential for safe/secure internet access.

-- Did you notice any recent changes on your system prior to the issue that you’ve been facing?
+- Did you notice any recent changes on your system before the issue that you’ve been facing?

 These issues may not be due to any Cisco products installed on your device.
 There may be some other reason behind the issues that you’ve been facing.
 What you can do is – install an antivirus software and run a complete scan.
 There may be some virus lurking in your system that may be causing issues.
-If not then you can also format your Windows in order to clean it entirely.
+If not, you can also format your Windows to clean it entirely.
 Cisco provides safe and secure solutions for all of your networking needs.

 Still unconvinced?
 Here is how you can remove Cisco LEAP Modules

-In case you do not intend on using domain networks, you are free to uninstall LEAP.
-LEAP works best with Cisco supported softwares and architecture.
+If you do not intend to use domain networks, you can uninstall LEAP.
+LEAP works best with Cisco-supported software and architecture.
 The process of uninstalling these modules is very easy.
 However, once you uninstall this software, there is no going back.
 So, make sure that you do not need it anytime in the near future as well.
-For Windows 7 to Windows 10 users, this section will deal with the process of uninstalling Cisco LEAP (completely) from the system.
+For Windows 7 to Windows 10 users, this section will deal with uninstalling Cisco LEAP (ultimately) from the system.

 - Go to Start.